samuelcanon/Peak-Demand-vs-Baseline-Spain/README.md

 ## Future Work
 - Diagnosing the weekend signal, is it a consistent or volitile trend?
-- Different model class or a volatility specific feature, varing features.
+- Understadning why the Non-Linear model predicts weekends better than its counterparts
 - Population weighted multi-city temperature.
 - Genuinely forecasted temperature at a fixed lead time.